Staff Engineer Books Review, Part 1

 What is a Staff Engineer?

-What even is a Staff Engineer?
-The basic premise of these books is that the role isn’t well defined for engineers above senior level, and so these books attempt to help not only engineers at or aspiring to these levels, but also managers and executives who wish to establish a technical leadership track for their engineers.
+The basic premise of these books is that the roles above senior engineer isn’t well defined, so these books attempt to help not only engineers at or aspiring to these levels, but also managers and executives who wish to establish a technical leadership track for their engineers.

 Staff Engineer was the first book, with a forward by Tanya Reilly, who is the author of the other book.
 In Tanya’s book she acknowledges Will’s encouragement for writing her book.